 Using the following information as a guide will help determine the correct backshell for the application.

-Environmental: Will be used where no harsh environment will be present (e.g. dust, dirt, moisture, fluids, salt, temperature.)
+Environmental: Will be used where harsh environment will be present (e.g. dust, dirt, moisture, fluids, salt, temperature extremes.)
 Most common military specification cylindrical connectors are designed so that they will be environmentally sealed once the backshell or strain relief is secured.

-Non-Environmental: Will be used in a harsh environment.
+Non-Environmental: Will be used where no harsh environment will be present.
 Suitable for an inside the box/climate-controlled room application or where there is a requirement for additional space between the rear of the connector and the strain relief to allow for cable service loops, jumping, filter networks, etc. Size, shape or cable routing restrictions.

 Environmental EMI/RFI: Will be used in a harsh environment susceptible to the reception of Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI).
 EMIs and RFIs originate from coils, electromagnets, electric motors, transformers, fluorescent lighting, high power radar, broadcast stations and other communications circuits.